• Skip to primary navigation

 • Shakoy

-delicious vegan Humba on a white plate
+authentic vegan humba served on white plate

-5 from 1 vote
+5 from 3 votes

-Vegan Humba
+Humba

-Here’s a vegan and healthy version of the Filipino favorite Humba recipe – sweet and savory taste of the Vegan Humba without the guilt!
+Here's a vegan and healthy version of the Filipino favorite Humba recipe - sweet and savory taste of the vegan Humba without the guilt!

 Cuisine: Filipino